 What activities are permitted?

-Present a protest of any aspect of the conduct of the election to the Officer of Elections, DCEC or inspector
+- Present a protest of any aspect of the conduct of the election to the Officer of Elections, CCEC or inspector

 What activities are prohibited?

 - Interfere with any voter in preparing or casting their ballot